chriMay/Image_Harvester/readme.md

 ## Task

 HMI to connect to a linked Camera from MatrixVision, to make changes on some settings, get images and save them to a given path.
+To save storage you can store only a relevant snippet of the images.
 The currently used camera in the field is mvBlueCOUGAR-X105bG For testing the Software I got a mvBlueFOX3-2051G.